Maybe Accepting Guests

 About Me

 A social entrepreneur from Myanmar running a social enterprise I founded 13 years ago helping food producers and farmers with technical solutions.
 I live alone in Yangon and devoting most of my time on the causes I care about.
-Amateur golfer, TEDx speaker, learning saxophone and living contentedly with 3 cats in Yangon.
+Jazz enthusiast, amateur golfer and TEDx speaker living contentedly with 3 cats in Yangon.

 Cheers!